teri934/blueberry/user_documentation.md

 ## Access old data on new phone

-The generated file database.xml (see Settings) is stored in Downloads folder.
+The generated file database.xml (see Settings "Generate and download results" button) is stored in Downloads folder.
 You need to transfer the file to your new phone.
-Then when it is in Downloads folder the old data can be accessed and seen in My Scores.
+Then when it is in Downloads folder the old data can be accessed and seen in My Scores (see Settings "Synchronize your results" button).
+Then don't forget to remove the file Downloads folder because when clicking the button later again your new progress will be lost!

 ## Common problems